SYSTEM$CLASSIFY_SCHEMA¶

 Snowflake evaluates all custom classification instances and recommends the tag associated with a custom classification instance based on the classification result.

 This option uses the custom classifiers that are accessible to the role in use that calls the stored procedure (current role, caller’s rights).
-For details, see Understanding caller’s rights and owner’s rights stored procedures.
+For information, see Understanding caller’s rights and owner’s rights stored procedures.

 {'custom_classifiers': ['instance_name1' [ , 'instance_name2' ... ] ]}